hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 for tedious human labor, it would have earned its keep, but strong, well-fed horses could perform tasks beyond human capacity and endurance.

-## Box 3.6 Energy cost, efficiency, and performance of a draft horse {.featuretitle}
+Box 3.6 Energy cost, efficiency, and performance of a draft horse

 A mature 500-kg horse needs about 70 MJ of digestible energy per day to maintain its weight (Subcommittee on Horse Nutrition 1978).
 If its feed